facebookarchive/facebook-clang-plugins/README.md

 strip -x "$CLANG_PREFIX/bin/clang"
 ```

+Caveat:
+- Because of the nature of C++, clang and the plugins need to be compiled with the exact same C++ libraries.
+- Also, the default stripping command of clang in release mode breaks plugins.

-Then, the following should run the unit tests:
+Once the target compiler is installed, the following should run the unit tests:
 ```
 export CLANG_PREFIX=/usr/local #should be the same as above export CLANG_PLUGINS_EXTRA_REPO=extra-repo-example